openedx/docs.openedx.org/source/educators/how-tos/course_development/exercise_tools/CreateORAAssignment.rst

   that peer assessment has not yet begun.

 * **Peer Assessment Due Date** and **Peer Assessment Due Time**: These settings define the date / time by which learners must complete assessing peer responses.
-After this date / time has passed learners will no longer be able to assess peers.
-If learners have not assessed the required number of peers before this deadline, they will not be able to recieve a grade.
+After this date / time has passed, learners will no longer be able to assess their peers.
+If learners have not assessed the required number of peers before this deadline, they will not be able to receive a grade.

-* **Self Assessment Start Date** and **Self Assessment Start TIme**: These settings define when learners can begin to self-assess their responses.
+* **Self Assessment Start Date** and **Self Assessment Start Time**: These settings define when learners can begin to self-assess their responses.
 Before this time, learners will receive a message that self assessment has not yet begun.